360° Double Breaths

 • Place a pillow under head and upper shoulders (to keep airways open)

-• Position hands on lower ribcage - power pose, or wrapped across the body
+• Hands on lower ribcage - ‘power pose’, or wrapped across the body

-• Lie on side - place a pillow under a head, and one between the knees
+• Lie on side - place a pillow under your head, and one between your knees

 • If mobility is an issue, you can place a pillow under feet/shins/belly.

-• Walk arms forward - resting weight on hands or forearms
+• Walk arms forward - and rest your weight on hands or forearms

 Tips: